 4. Rorippa Indica (野葛菜)

-Valued for its soothing properties, Rorippa Indica is made from wild watercress.
+Valued for its calming properties, Rorippa Indica is made from wild watercress.
 With a flavour reminiscent of watercress soup, this infusion helps dissolve phlegm, ease coughs, and reduce internal heat.
 A touch of monk fruit sometimes adds sweetness, but the subtle herbal notes shine when left unsweetened.
 When Hong Kong’s humidity stokes coughs and throat discomfort, you can rely on Rorippa Indica’s traditional formulation for gentle relief.

 5. Canton Abrus Herb (雞骨草)